Missions to Mars – 1

 HUMANS have been trying to reach Mars since the early Sixties, using many of the opportunities that present themselves every two years when our two worlds come close.

-The United States made its first bid to fly by the Red Planet in 1964.
-The first mission, Mariner 3, failed when a shroud refused to jettison.
+The United States made its first bid to fly to the Red Planet in November 1964.
+The first mission, Mariner 3, failed when a shroud refused to jettison after launch.
 But the second, Mariner 4, was a success, returning 21 photos from Mars which it flew by in July 1965.

-The pictures were crude by later standards but revealed that Mars had craters just like the Moon. a Russian probe, Zond 2, was also launched in November 1964 and flew past Mars in November 1964 – but its radio failed and no data was sent back to Earth.
+The pictures were crude by later standards but revealed that Mars had craters just like the Moon.
+A Russian probe, Zond 2, was also launched in November 1964 and flew past Mars the following August – but its radio failed and no data was sent back to Earth.